Are you searching for plants that are safe for your pets? Here is an exclusive list of 18 Low Light Indoor Plants Safe for Cats and Dogs!

 Botanical Name: Calathea zebrina

-Calathea plant can brighten up any atmosphere with its bicolor-green foliage and silver brushmarks.
+Calatheas can brighten up any space with their bicolor-green foliage and silver brushmarks.
 It grows up to 3 feet in height and is completely safe for your pets.

 Botanical Name: Nephrolepis exaltata

-The beautiful Boston ferns are famous for their stunning looking foliage.
-Their dangling fronds also makes them great for window boxes or hanging baskets.
+The beautiful Boston ferns are famous for their stunning foliage.
+Their dangling fronds also make them great for window boxes or hanging baskets.
 If you have pets, then don’t worry; it is a non-toxic plant.

 Botanical Name: Fittonia albivenis